Somalis in the United Kingdom: Health and social services

 Academic research has shown that British Somalis' ability to access healthcare "can be restricted through health service institutions' difficulties in recognising their linguistic and cultural diversity and is limited by combined wider social, political and economic effects".

-Due uncertainty over what services are available under the National Health Service, how to access that care, and what to expect it from it, Somalis in the Manchester area reportedly often seek medical treatment in Germany.
+Due to uncertainty over what services are available under the National Health Service, how to access that care, and what to expect it from it, Somalis in the Manchester area reportedly often seek medical treatment in Germany.
 The German healthcare system was perceived by them as being very professional and responsive, with rapid access to specialist care and modern scanning technology.
 German doctors have also advertised on Somali television for many years, and this has developed as the main medical tourism route for the Somali communities.
 Research conducted with Somali health workers in London has also shown that many Somali women have bad experiences of giving birth in the UK.
 This can be the result of the mismanagement of care relating to female circumcision during both pregnancy and labour.
 The respondents also reported that, in addressing communication barriers, the importance of oral culture amongst Somalis is not sufficiently recognised.
 Furthermore, Somali women felt that the attitudes of midwives towards them were stereotyped and negative.
 Other research has shown that there is a perceived failure of social services to work with the Somali community in London, and that there is growing mistrust of the motives of social services.

 Reporting about the COVID-19 pandemic in April 2020, the BBC stated that the pandemic "has hit the Somali community hard in both economic and human terms", with those dying of the disease including "a disproportionate number of Somalis".
 A June 2020 report in the Financial Times noted that Somalis had been disproportionately impacted by the pandemic, though "[p]recisely how many have died is difficult to ascertain because Somalis do not yet feature as a separate ethnic identity in official UK statistics".